asokraju/VandV/README.md

 # Verification and Validation (VandV) Project

-This repository contains the code for computing similarity scores for system goals.
-It is a part of the Verification and Validation project.
+This repository includes the code required to evaluate similarity scores among system objectives.
+The endeavor forms a component of the Verification and Validation process.

 ## Description

-This project is part of a Verification and Validation (V&V) process where the goal is to compute similarity scores between different system goals.
-The goals could be in the form of sentences or short paragraphs.
-The similarity score is a measure of how similar two goals are in terms of their semantic meaning.
-This can be useful in various scenarios such as identifying duplicate goals, clustering similar goals together, or finding related goals in a large dataset.
+The initiative is an integral part of a Verification and Validation (V&V) scheme where the objective is to evaluate semantic similarity scores between distinct system goals.
+The goals might take the form of sentences or short paragraphs.
+The similarity score signifies how analogous two goals are with regards to their semantic meaning.
+It proves useful in various scenarios like detecting duplicate goals, clustering analogous goals, or pinpointing related goals within an extensive dataset.

-To compute the similarity scores, we are using a method based on Transformer models, specifically Sentence-BERT (SBERT).
-SBERT is a modification of the pre-trained BERT network that allows us to derive semantically meaningful sentence embeddings efficiently.
-These embeddings can then be compared using cosine similarity to provide a measure of how similar two sentences are.
+For similarity score calculation, we utilize a method centered around Transformer models, specifically Universal Sentence Encoder (USE).
+USE is a model developed by Google that generates semantically meaningful sentence embeddings efficiently.
+These embeddings can subsequently be compared employing cosine similarity to provide a measure of semantic similarity between two sentences.

-The code is implemented in Python and uses the TensorFlow library for building and training the models, and the Transformers library for accessing pre-trained Transformer models and tokenizers.
+The code is implemented in Python, employing TensorFlow for model building and training, and the Transformers library for accessing pre-trained Transformer models and tokenizers.

-## Sentence-BERT (SBERT)
+## Universal Sentence Encoder (USE)

-Sentence-BERT (SBERT) is a modification of the BERT model which is specifically optimized for deriving sentence embeddings.
-In the original BERT model, sentence embeddings were typically derived by taking the output of the first token (the [`CLS`] token) from the last layer of the model.
-However, it was found that these embeddings were not very effective for semantic textual similarity tasks.
+The Universal Sentence Encoder (USE) is a model developed by Google that provides high-quality sentence embeddings.
+Unlike the original BERT model where sentence embeddings are usually derived by taking the output of the first token (the [`CLS`] token) from the final model layer, USE is optimized for generating meaningful and efficient sentence embeddings.

-SBERT addresses this issue by adding a pooling operation to the output of BERT to create sentence embeddings.
-The pooling operation can be mean, max, or CLS token pooling.
-These sentence embeddings can then be directly used to compute semantic similarity between sentences using cosine similarity.
+USE tackles this issue by applying a transformation on the output of the Transformer to generate sentence embeddings.
+The resulting sentence embeddings can be utilized directly to compute semantic similarity between sentences using cosine similarity.

-SBERT has been shown to significantly outperform the original BERT model on various sentence-level tasks like semantic textual similarity, paraphrase identification, and natural language inference.
-It is also much faster and more efficient than BERT for these tasks because it allows sentence embeddings to be computed in one pass, rather than requiring pairwise comparison of sentences.
+USE has demonstrated substantial performance on various sentence-level tasks such as semantic textual similarity, paraphrase identification, and natural language inference.
+It is much faster and more efficient than BERT for these tasks as it allows the calculation of sentence embeddings in a single pass, avoiding the need for pairwise comparison of sentences.

-In this project, we are using SBERT to compute sentence embeddings for goals and then computing the cosine similarity between these embeddings to get a similarity score.
+In this project, we utilize USE to compute sentence embeddings for the objectives, and then compute the cosine similarity between these embeddings to derive a similarity score.

 # Code Overview